 [move to 4.9.3] SCREEN: Computer screen as talent sets airlock pumping time.
 MED: Talent sets the goniometer back to 0 and inserts it fully in the TEM as it moves back.

+4.8.1a-d: SCREEN: four screenshots of how to set the pumping time.

 Remove the TEM holder from the cryo-transfer station and insert it into the first stage of the tilted goniometer, which will start the pumping cycle.
 Once the cycle is completed, set the goniometer to tilt back to 0° while holding the TEM holder so that it does not rotate with the goniometer.
 Then, insert the holder through the goniometer fully inside the TEM.
 Finally, refill the cryo-transfer TEM holder Dewar with liquid nitrogen.

 4.9.1 was filmed in 4.7.3